Posts Tagged ‘meth’

 Explaining all this feels idiotic.
 What vanity I possess, asking you to gaze upon my former, overwrought beauty as I complain about the consequences.
 It feels like an invitation to tell me how much healthier I look now, or that recovery is “an inside job.”
 I know this.
 I’m just sharing the curious road that got me here.

 My recovery depends on healing my mind, body and spirit.
 At the moment I’m two out of three, even after several years of clean living.

-My spirit is happy today.
+My spirit is happy.
 My smiles are joyful and plentiful.
 My mind is clear, although I don’t kid myself, there are remnants of a brain pickled in methamphetamine for many years.
 But healing is underway, and my mind and spirit are enjoying the process.

 Only my body lags behind, injured, resentful, and suspicious of the path to well being.
 I’m sedentary and stubborn.
 I relate being physically fit with something traumatic that once hounded and eventually ruined me.